madhu-ganesh/TheInternator/README.md

 * SQLiteStudio Database

 ## How to build, install and run this application
-Begin by cloning the git repository.
+Begin by cloning the git repository:
 ```
 git clone https://github.com/madhu-ganesh/TheInternator
 ```

-Subsequently, download all the dependencies or packages required for the application by using the command:
+Subsequently, navigate to the cloned folder and download all the dependencies or packages required for the application by using the command:
 ```
 npm install
 ```

-Navigate to the cloned folder on your machine and start the server using,
+Start the server using:
 ```
 node app.js
 ```